mwjsanders/webservices-workshop/src/WORKSHOP.md

 [*NWB Wegen*](https://www.pdok.nl/introductie/-/article/nationaal-wegen-bestand-nwb-) dataset which is also published as a WMS service.
 The *Geo Services* tab provides a [WMS service url](https://geodata.nationaalgeoregister.nl/nwbwegen/wms?request=GetCapabilities&service=wms).
 The URL provided links to the `capabilities` document, which describes what the service is capable of.
 The capabilities document lists which layers, styles, image formats and projections are available and more.

-To add the `wegvakken` layer from the WMS service to the map add the following to the `view/index.js` document before the declaration of the `map` object and do not forget to add `wsmLayer` to the map object.
-We also need to set the zoomlevel of the initial view to `14` in order to see the WMS layer.
-This is due to the way this WMS service is configured, in the capabilities document the `wegvakken` layer has a `MaxScaleDenominator` property set to `50000`.
-This means that the layer is visible from scale `1:1` until `1:50000`.
-In terms of WMTS zoomlevels this means that layer is visible from zoomlevel `14` and up.
+To add the `wegvakken` layer from the WMS service to the map add the following to the `view/index.js` document before the declaration of the `map` object.

 ```js
 import ImageLayer from 'ol/layer/Image'